Joique Bell: Buffalo Bills

 After going undrafted in the 2010 NFL draft, Bell signed with the Buffalo Bills on April 29, 2010.
-On September 4, 2010, he was released by the Bills during final team cuts.
-Bell was signed to the Bills' practice squad on the following day.
+On September 4, he was released by the Bills during final team cuts.
+Bell was re-signed to the Bills' practice squad on the following day.

 Philadelphia Eagles (first stint)

-On September 21, 2010, the Philadelphia Eagles signed Bell off the Bills' practice squad.
-He was released by the Eagles on November 10, 2010.
+On September 21, 2010, the Philadelphia Eagles signed Bell off of the Bills' practice squad.
+He was released by the Eagles on November 10.

 Indianapolis Colts

 Bell was claimed off waivers by the Indianapolis Colts on November 11, 2010.
-On December 15, 2010, Bell was released by the team.
+On December 15, Bell was released by the team.

 Philadelphia Eagles (second stint)

-One day after his release from the Colts, on December 16, 2010, Bell was signed to the Eagles' practice squad.
+One day after his release from the Colts, on December 16, 2010, Bell was signed to the Philadelphia Eagles' practice squad.

 New Orleans Saints

 Bell was signed off the Eagles' practice squad by the New Orleans Saints on January 5, 2011, before the playoffs began.
-He was released by the team on September 20, 2011, and re-signed to the Saints' practice squad the following day.
+He was released by the team on September 20, and re-signed to the Saints' practice squad the following day.

 Detroit Lions (first stint)

 On December 26, 2011, Bell was signed by the Detroit Lions.
-He played his first game with the Lions on September 9, 2012, and appeared in all 16 games of the 2012 season, compiling 414 rushing yards on 82 carries (5.0 average) with three rushing touchdowns.
+He played his first game with the Lions on September 9, 2012.
+Bell appeared in all 16 games of the 2012 season, compiling 414 rushing yards on 82 carries (5.0 average) with three rushing touchdowns.
 He also hauled in 52 receptions for 485 yards; 28 of his receptions were for first downs.

-He was re-signed by the Lions in April 2013.
+Bell was re-signed by the Lions on April 15, 2013.
 He again played all 16 games for Detroit, finishing with 650 rushing yards and eight rushing touchdowns.
 Bell also caught 53 passes for 547 yards, as he and teammate Reggie Bush, who had 54 receptions for 506 yards, became the first running back duo in NFL history to both top 500 rushing yards and 500 receiving yards in a season.

-On March 11, 2014, he signed a two-year, $7 million contract extension with $4.3 million in guaranteed money.
+On March 11, 2014, Bell signed a two-year, $7 million contract extension with Detroit that included $4.3 million in guaranteed money.
 Combined with the second-round tender he signed worth $2.187 million, he was under contract for three years and $9.3 million overall.

-On February 16, 2016, Bell was released by the Detroit Lions.
+On February 16, 2016, Bell was released by the Lions.